EECS150/asic_labs_fa21/lab4/spec.md

 ]
 ```

 The `vlsi.inputs.placement_constraints` block specifies 2 floorplan constraints.
-The first one de- notes the origin (`x, y`), size (`width, height`) and border margins of the top-level block `gcd_coprocessor`.
+The first one denotes the origin `(x, y)`, size `(width, height)` and border margins of the top-level block `gcd_coprocessor`.
 The second one denotes a soft placement constraint on the GCD datapath to be roughly in the center of the floorplan.
 For complicated designs, floorplans of major modules are often defined separately, and then assembled together hierarchically.

 Pin constraints are also shown here.
 All that we need to see is that all pins are located at the bottom boundary of the design, on Metal 5 and Metal 7 layers.
 Pin placement becomes very important in a hierarchical design, if modules need to abut each other.

 Placement is the process of placing the synthesized design (structural connection of standard cells) onto the specified floorplan.
 While there is placement of minor cells (such as bulk connection cells, antenna-effect prevention cells, I/O buffers...) that take place separately and in between various stages of design, “placement” usually refers to the initial placement of the standard cells.
+f
 After the cells are placed, they are not “locked”–they can be moved around by the tool during subsequent optimization steps.
 However, initial placement tries its best to place the cells optimally, obeying the floorplan constraints and using complex heuristics to minimize the parasitic delay caused by the connecting wires between cells and timing skew between synchronous elements (e.g. flip-flops, memories).
 Poor placement (as well as poor aspect ratio of the floorplan) can result in congestion of wires later on in the design, which may prevent successful routing.

 ### Power

-In the middle of the `asap7.yml` file, you will see this block, which contains parameters to HAM- MER’s power strap auto-calculation API:
+In the middle of the `asap7.yml` file, you will see this block, which contains parameters to HAMMER’s power strap auto-calculation API:

 ```verilog
 # Power Straps